Luke Falk

 Lucas Andrew Falk (born December 28, 1994) is an American former professional football player who was a quarterback in the National Football League (NFL).
 He played college football for the Washington State Cougars, and was selected by the Tennessee Titans in the sixth round of the 2018 NFL draft.
-He was also a member of the Miami Dolphins, New York Jets and Saskatchewan Roughriders.
+Falk was also a member of the Miami Dolphins, New York Jets and Saskatchewan Roughriders.

-Falk started the 2019 season as the third quarterback on the roster of the Jets and played in three games, due to an illness affecting starting quarterback Sam Darnold and an injury to Trevor Siemian sustained in week two of the regular season.
+Falk started the 2019 season as the third quarterback on the roster of the Jets and played in three games, due to an illness affecting starting quarterback Sam Darnold and an injury to Trevor Siemian sustained in Week 2 of the regular season.
 Falk struggled with the Jets and was released mid-season following Darnold's return.

 Early life

 Falk was born in Logan, Utah, and moved to California where he attended Oaks Christian School in Westlake Village.
 He has two older sisters, Alexa Shea Falk Johns and Natalee Marie Falk, who formed a sibling country music duo Falk.
-Prior to his junior year, he moved back to Logan and attended Logan High School.
+Prior to his junior year, Falk moved back to Logan and attended Logan High School.
 As a senior, he threw for 3,618 yards with 36 touchdowns and broke Utah records for pass attempts (562) and pass completions (330).